holdex/developers/docs/CONTRIBUTING.md

 1. **Problem** – an issue that is on our way to achieving the Goal
 1. **Solution** – the actual deliverable which resolves the problem

-> [!NOTE]
-> In this guide you will get an overview of the contribution workflow: from
-> finding a Goal, identifying a Problem, and the process of delivering your
-> solutions.

 ### Goal

-Understanding the Goal and its business context is crucial for successful contribution.

 To find a Goal to work on, browse GitHub Issues in the relevant repository and filter for issues with the `Goal:` prefix.
 Prioritize issues based on their